a group of last year's 21 plus students in Wolfson's combination room

 Going to university as a mature student can be a daunting prospect, so our annual Cambridge 21+ programme is here to support you and give you a taste of life as a Cambridge student.

-If you are considering applying to Cambridge and want more information on the mature student experience, individual advice from our Admissions staff, support with study skills, careers advice, and to meet other prospective mature students, apply to join the programme today!
+If you are considering applying to Cambridge and want more information on the mature student experience, individual advice from our Admissions staff, support with academic skills, careers advice, and to meet other prospective mature students, apply to join the programme today!

-Tuesday 2 May – Cambridge University explained
+Session One – Cambridge University explained

 • Breaking down myths about the University of Cambridge